hplgit/doconce/README.do.txt

 Beamer).

 DocOnce has support for *responsive* HTML documents with design and functionality based on Bootstrap styles.
-A "demo":
+A "Bootstrap demo":
 "http://hplgit.github.io/doconce/doc/pub/bootstrap/index.html"
 illustrates the many possibilities for colors and layouts.